FWinkler79/SpringCloudPlatform/README.md

 Project `config-server` is a Spring Boot application that acts as a central configuration server.
 It uses [Spring Cloud Config Server](https://cloud.spring.io/spring-cloud-config/reference/html/#_spring_cloud_config_server) to serve configurations that are stored in a [GitHub repository](https://github.com/FWinkler79/SpringCloudPlatform-Configs).

+It was created using the [Spring Initializr Website](https://start.spring.io/) using the following dependencies:
+* Config Server
+* Zipkin Client
+* Spring Boot Actuator

 # Technologies to use: